 Which Currencies Can Be Used for Automated Trading?

-Theoretically, you can use any currency for automated crypto trading.
+Theoretically, you can use any currency like Bitcoin, Ethereum, USDT, etc. for automated crypto trading.
 You would just need to find a platform that supports the cryptocurrency in question and bots or algorithmic trading.
 However, most automated trading focuses on the biggest cryptocurrencies due to their higher liquidities.

 There are several automated crypto trading methods available, some more manual than others.